ABOUT ROCKY MOUNTAIN WILDLIFE SERVICES

 We can offer some suggestions if you would like.

 We serve customers in Colorado, southern Wyoming and western Nebraska.
-In much of this region, we have the most common type of prairie dog called the black-tailed prairie dog.
-In northwestern Colorado and some parts of Wyoming, there are also populations of white-tailed prairie dogs, and Gunnison prairie dogs.
+In much of this region, we have the most common type of prairie dog called the Black-tailed prairie dog.
+In northwestern Colorado and most of central and western Wyoming, there are populations of White-tailed prairie dogs.
+In south central Colorado, southwest Colorado and north of Colorado Springs, around Monument, Gunnison’s prairie dogs are found.

 Let us say you have a two- to three-acre prairie dog colony and often see 20 to 30 animals running around on it.
 Why will the bill show that one hundred burrows were treated?

-But I’ve never seen more than a few dogs running around.
-Prairie dogs also use more than one burrow.
+Prairie dogs use more than one burrow.
 Depending on the time of year, a single prairie dog may actively use five to ten burrows and a coterie (family) of prairie dogs may be using 20 to 30 burrows.
 Which of those burrows do you choose to treat?

 To ensure the most effective control we can offer, we fumigate any hole in the colony that may have a prairie dog in it.
 Not all active burrows are obvious.
 Depending on time of year and the weather, prairie dogs can stay down inside the burrows for over a month, allowing cobwebs to form or for snow, leaves, and other debris to cover the burrow entrance.
 If you fumigate only the most active and obvious burrows, more prairie dogs will survive.